mikaylamancini1/UIFinalProject/README.md

 Jobs:

 a.
-Architecting the data
+Architecting the data - Mikayla

 b.
-Implementing the UI - Emma Schwartz
+Implementing the UI - Emma

 c.
-Testing that you can click through the app. (this cannot be done by the learning UI implementer)
+Testing that you can click through the app. (this cannot be done by the learning UI implementer) - Emma + Mikayla

 2. Part 2.
 Quiz portion of the app (including the quiz end page)